dtrenz/style-guides/guides/CSS.md

 <a name="whitespace"></a>
 ## 2. Whitespace

+Use 4 spaces - never tabs - per indentation level.
 Only one style should exist across the entire source of your code-base.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

-* _Never_ mix spaces and tabs for indentation.
-* Choose between soft indents (spaces) or real tabs.
-Stick to your choice without fail.
-(Preference: spaces)
-* If using spaces, choose the number of characters used per indentation level.
-  (Preference: 4 spaces)

-Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end-of-line whitespace, eliminate unintended blank-line whitespace, and avoid polluting commits.

-Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.

 <a name="comments"></a>